nixworks/public/news/2007/02/14/README.md

 ## [2007-02-14](/news/2007/02/14/index.md)

 ### [ The United States redeploys the 173rd Airborne Brigade to Afghanistan to prepare for an anticipated spring offensive by the Taliban. ](/news/2007/02/14/the-united-states-redeploys-the-173rd-airborne-brigade-to-afghanistan-to-prepare-for-an-anticipated-spring-offensive-by-the-taliban.md)
-_Context: 173rd Airborne Brigade, Afghanistan, Taliban, U.S., redeploys_
+_Context: 173rd Airborne Brigade, Afghanistan, Taliban, United States, redeploys_

 ### [ Bombay Stock Exchange sells 5 percent stake to Germany's Deutsche Brse. ](/news/2007/02/14/bombay-stock-exchange-sells-5-percent-stake-to-germany-s-deutsche-borse.md)
 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.